Zinbo/software-dev-repository/content/posts/Architecture/index.md

 Good at:
 - preventing requests from going to unhealthy servers
 - preventing overloading resources
-- helping elimiate single points of failure
+- helping eliminate single points of failure

 Can be implemented with hardware or with software such as HAProxy.